fochlac/mui-feedback-dialog/README.md

 # mui-feedback-dialog [![npm version](https://badge.fury.io/js/mui-feedback-dialog.svg)](https://badge.fury.io/js/mui-feedback-dialog)

-A customizeable React feedback form with optional screenshot via screen capture and canvas editor based on material-ui.
+A customizeable React feedback form with optional screenshot via screen capture or dom-to-html and a canvas editor based on material-ui.

 If you want to use my free fully end-to-end encrypted display service for your recieved feedback, you should use [mui-feedback-dialog-connected](https://github.com/fochlac/mui-feedback-dialog-connected).
 That library uses this dialog but already handles the encryption and submission of the recieved feedback.
 If you already have your own infrastructure feel free to use this un-opinionated library.